Diana Peterfreund

-Diana Peterfreund is an American author.
+Diana Peterfreund (born January 20, 1979) is an American author.

 Biography

 Peterfreund grew up near Tampa, Florida and graduated from Yale University in 2001 with a double major in literature and geology.
 She drew upon her time as a daughter of Eli to color her Secret Society Girl novels.
 Before becoming a novelist, she was a costume designer, book cover model and food critic.
 An avid traveler, Peterfreund lives with her husband and daughters near Washington, D.C.